 Penelope Anstruther is a British born, multi-disciplinary artist living and working in Oakland, California.
 Taking materials and visual cues derived directly from the immediate landscape pieces span the range of site-specific installation, printmaking, book arts, ceramics and experimental video.

-Anstruther began her arts education at SACI, in Florence Italy, after which she completed her Foundation Year at City & Guilds of London Art School, achieving the award of Two Dimensional Student of The Year.
-Subsequently, Anstruther was awarded her BFA in Printmaking from the San Francisco Art Institute, CA, spending a semester in Osaka, Japan, focusing on monoprint & book arts.
+Anstruther began her arts education at SACI, in Florence Italy, after which she completed her Foundation Year at City & Guilds of London Art School.
+Subsequently, Anstruther gained her BFA in Printmaking from the San Francisco Art Institute, CA, spending a semester in Osaka, Japan, focusing on monoprint & book arts.

 She has exhibited throughout the United States and internationally, most notably at the Tate Modern, London.
 She has had solo shows in Atlanta, Seattle, San Francisco and Oakland and has been artist in residence at the Prairie Ronde Artist Residency Vicksburg, MI and the Mutual Artist Residency in East Oakland CA.